NicoBrun/cs433-machine-learning/Project 2/Report/readme.md

 It will load the precomputed model and use it to create the images prediction in the folder "test_set_result_model_final".
 Then it will create the prediction file from this set of image and save it under "model_final.csv"

+Creating the prediction will take between 5 and 10 minutes.

 ## Create the model from scratch